yalathiya/Server-Client-Communication-Strategies/graphql/README.md

 GraphQL simplifies data fetching, reduces overfetching, and allows for more flexible queries compared to REST APIs.
 This project demonstrates how to implement and leverage GraphQL for a complex data model.
 Test it locally or deploy using Docker to explore the benefits.

-To dive deeper into GraphQL, visit `https://graphql.org/learn/`
+To dive deeper into GraphQL, visit [Learn GraphQL](https://graphql.org/learn/).